Exhibition Preview on April 22

 In a the New York Times article, “The Five Most Important New Dealers on the Forefront of Design,” work by Artist-in-Residence, and Head of the Ceramics Department, Anders Ruhwald is featured in the Volume Gallery image.
 The article also mentions of work by Jesse Moretti (2D ’13), Jonathan Muecke (3D ’10) and Doug Johnston (Architecture ’07).

 Atlanta Magazine featured an excerpt from a Knoll oral history project undertaken by the Atlanta-based nonprofit Art Papers.
 In it, several Cranbrook Academy of Art alumni are featured, along with Knoll’s experience at Cranbrook.
 She says, “…at Cranbrook [Academy of Art].
 There were many people there; it was a fantastic group.
-Charlie Eames was there, Eero [Saarinen] and people like Ed Bacon, who was a […]
+Charlie Eames was there, Eero [Saarinen] and people like Ed Bacon, who was a fantastic city planner of Philadelphia; Harry Weese, an excellent architect from Chicago; Ben Baldwin, an […]

 Ginger Krieg Dosier (Architecture ’05) company BioMason is featured in an article in Inc. Founded in 2012 by Dosier and her husband, Michael, the building-materials company grows bricks and masonry from scratch without the need for any heat.
 See more about the startup here.